Want to earn continuing education credit for this article? Learn more.

 By incorporating these four tactics into a treatment plan, massage therapists can lengthen the time their clients experience low back pain relief.
 For clients with chronic low back pain, here are some examples of ways to implement these suggestions:

-- Being careful not to burn your client, lay a hot pack on his/her lumbar muscles before working on that area.
+- Being careful not to burn your client, lay a hot pack on their lumbar muscles before working on that area.

 - If you haven’t already, learn how to apply cranial-sacral therapy.
 Remember that freeing restrictions along the cranial-sacral system can improve chronic pain located adjacent to the spine or sacrum.

-As long as safety remains the practitioner’s primary consideration, heat therapy, core strengthening, low back stretching, and cranial-sacral therapy lengthen the pain-free moments of each day.
+As long as safety remains the practitioner’s primary consideration, heat therapy, core strengthening, low back stretching, and cranial-sacral therapy may alleviate pain longer.
 By combining an integrated regimen of massage therapy techniques with the four commonly overlooked applications described above, massage therapists can help their clients attain prolonged relief from chronic low back pain.

 Earn continuing education credit for this article contained in our Low Back Pain series.
 Click here to enroll.